 Remove Front Stretcher

 Removing the front stretcher may be a little controversial as the stretcher does add extra strength to the legs.
-However, apart from the fact that modern wood glues are very strong, once the writing bureau is in its final location I don’t intend moving it; so there isn’t going to be any lateral stresses placed on the legs anyway.
+However, apart from the fact that modern wood glues are very strong, once the writing bureau is in its final location I don’t intend to move it; so there aren’t going to be any lateral stresses placed on the legs anyway.

-The main purpose to removing the stretcher is to facilitate easier storage beneath the bureau.
-Unlike many bureaus that have short legs and are therefore only a few inches off the ground, the legs on this bureau are almost a foot high; and to me that is a lot of wasted space.
+The main purpose of removing the stretcher is to facilitate easier storage beneath the bureau.
+Unlike many bureaus that have short legs and are therefore only a few inches off the ground, the legs on this bureau are almost a foot high, and to me, that is a lot of wasted space.